 From Friend to Bar Manager

 This is all too often one of the most overlooked and underappreciated aspects of becoming a bar manager.
-Your relationships are going to change, the dynamic of your bar family will shift and if you’ve accepted a job in a different establishment to the one you currently work in, then you face a different set of challenges, most notably the fact that you’re going to be the “head” of a family that you don’t know that well.
+The dynamic of your bar family will shift and if you’ve accepted a job in a different bar, then you’ll face a new set of challenges, most notably the fact that you’re going to be the “head” of a family that you don’t know that well.

-Now, in bar teams it’s only natural that you will form close relationships: you’ll joke together, you’ll drink together, you’ll eat together and you’ll gossip about your manager and/or your co-workers.
-However, you’ll suddenly find that you might not be able to do as much of that as you once used to.
+Now, in bar teams it’s only natural that you will form close relationships: you’ll joke together, you’ll drink together and you’ll eat together.
+However, as a bar manager, you’ll suddenly find that you might not be able to do as much of that as you once used to.

-You can’t show your friends any favouritism or leniency to try and compensate for this because either because you’ll have a mutiny on your hands quicker than you can make a Caipirinha.
+One important thing to remember as a bar manager is that you can’t show your friends any favouritism or leniency otherwise you’ll have a mutiny on your hands faster than you can make a Caipirinha.

 There’s Loads of Good Stuff Too